A Little History

 From its humble beginnings of instruction in only eight grade levels in the fall of 1969, David Emanuel Academy has grown to encompass pre-k through twelfth grades.
 Through these halls, traditions abound and a strong academic curriculum has set the pace for decades.

-During the 1960’s, an educational movement was taking place and the need for further instruction without the interference of government was at a peak.
-It was this push for reform that inspired local parents to refurbish two brick school buildings that had served in years past as Stillmore School.
+During the 1960’s, local parents pushed to refurbish two brick school buildings that had served in years past as Stillmore School.
 One of such buildings was an impressive two story Greek revival structure that housed an upstairs auditorium and remained in use until it was destroyed by fire on August 14, 2010.

 In its first year of operation the school was directed by local business owner and parent, Mrs. Virginia Snell, and originally consisted of only grades first through eighth.
 Within the next year, under the supervision of Mr. David Beecher, the school’s enrollment increased to encompass twelve grades.
 It was during his tenure that the school expanded its faculty and extracurricular offerings to help guide DEA into becoming the school it is today.